 Eligibility and Steps:

 - Students must have completed all developmental courses (see prerequisites below), place in ENGL 1010 based on CCC assessments tests, and must be eligible to take MATH 1150 or higher by assessment tests.

-- Students must successfully complete courses in biology and chemistry either in high school (with a grade of 75% or its letter grade equivalent or higher) or in college (with a grade of C or higher) within the past 7 years.
-Effective Fall 2022: Science courses will have a shelf life of 5 years.
+- Students must successfully complete courses in biology and chemistry either in high school (with a grade of 75% or its letter grade equivalent or higher) or in college (with a grade of C or higher) within the past 5 years.

 - Students must have completed ALL prerequisite courses in the fall or winter term prior to the submission of the nursing application in the spring semester.

 - Students will be required to submit a completed nursing application which includes the ATI Test of Essential Academic Skills (TEAS).
 Applicants must achieve a minimum overall score (“Adjusted Individual Total Score”) of 62 .

 - A minimum cumulative Grade Point Average of 2.75 is required to submit an application.

 Once admitted requirements include:

 - Results of a criminal background check

 - Results of Pennsylvania child abuse screening

 - Proof of current American Heart Association BLS certification